 Aftercare

-What to expect once you leave the studio and what to avoid while you’re healing.
+What to expect once you leave the studio and what to avoid for best results!

 • A barrier cream will be added to your brows immediately following the procedure.
 Allow this to sit on the brows overnight until the following morning.